...

 Table of Content

 Arc welding is the name given to a class of welding processes that melt and fuse metal together using an electric arc as the heat source.
-To create a joint between the metals, this method may or may not need pressure or filler metal.
+This method may or may not need pressure or filler metal to create a joint between the metals.

 An electric arc is a discharge of electric current across a gap in a circuit, maintained by a thermally ionized column of gas known as plasma.
 To start the arc, the electrode is briefly touched to the workpiece and then swiftly withdrawn to a short distance, creating the arc.
 Temperatures beyond 5500°C (10,000°F) are produced by this arc, which is hot enough to melt any metal.
 Melted metal, consisting of the base metal and, if applicable, filler metal, gathers around the electrode tip.
 Filler metal is introduced throughout the process of most arc welding procedures in order to increase the volume and strength of the weld joint.
 The molten pool of weld solidifies and forms a strong bond as the electrode moves along the joint.